 White space analysis can also aid with current product development and the targeting of patent acquisitions.
-As we cluster patents together based on their verbal similarity and IPC commonality, the gaps that appear will show where minimal activity is taking place.
+As we cluster patents together based on their IPC and CPC commonality, the gaps that appear will show where minimal activity is taking place.

 There are a number of processes you can use in order to understand white spaces when using the landscapes: